 Many people want to save money but have no idea how many "little expenses" slip through the cracks.
 A few bucks here, a few bucks there -- it all adds up.

 Trim your budget by adopting these everyday habits that help you save money.
 From brewing your own coffee to turning the lights off when you're not in the room, you'll be amazed at how many small ways you can cut costs.
-The money leftover each month can be put towards something fun, like a vacation or retirement!
+The money left over each month can be put toward something fun, like a vacation or retirement!

 21 Ways To Save On Everyday Items